todar/VBA-Style-Guide/README.md

     ```vb
     ' bad
-    Function doSomething(name As String) As String
+    Private Function doSomething(name As String) As String

     ' ok
-    Function doSomething(ByRef outName As String) As Boolean
+    Private Function doSomething(ByRef outName As String) As Boolean

     ' good
-    Function doSomething(ByVal name As String) As String
+    Private Function doSomething(ByVal name As String) As String
     ```